dell-datascience/Data_Engineering/notes/2_data_ingestion.md

 docker_block.save("zoom", overwrite=True)
 ```

-2; Create a deployment file called `docker_deployment.py` to deploy the Docker block from a Python file.
+2; Create a deployment python file called `docker_deployment.py` to instantiate the Docker block in Prefect.
 This parameterized flow is in chapter 4.

 ```python